mehalyna/churn-prediction/README.md

-Great!
-I will research how to leverage utility theory, particularly within machine learning models, to enhance customer retention and promotional targeting.
-The goal will be to identify optimal strategies that reduce churn and assess whether additional staff is necessary for implementation.

-I will provide a structured report covering:
-- Application of specific utility theory variants in churn prediction.
-- Machine learning models with utility-based decision-making.
-- Strategies for retention and targeted promotions based on mathematical insights.
-- Workforce implications: Whether additional staff is required to implement these strategies.
-- Expected impact on churn reduction.

-I'll update you once I have the findings!

 # Introduction
 Customer churn is a critical problem for online retailers, as losing customers directly impacts revenue and growth.
 Traditional churn prediction models often focus on accuracy (who is likely to churn) without fully considering the underlying *decision-making processes* of customers or the *business impact* of interventions ([A novel cost-sensitive framework for customer churn predictive modeling](https://www.econstor.eu/bitstream/10419/161801/1/10.1186-s40165-015-0014-6.pdf#:~:text=the%20models%20miss%20to%20include,detect%20a%20real%20churner%20versus)).
 By integrating **utility theory** into machine learning models, companies can better predict churn and design optimal interventions that maximize customer retention and profitability.
 This report explores how variants of utility theory can model customer behavior, how machine learning (ML) models incorporate utility-based decision-making, strategies for retention and promotional targeting derived from utility functions, operational considerations for implementation, and the expected impact on churn rates.
 The goal is to provide an online retail company with actionable insights and recommendations for a utility-driven approach to churn prediction and prevention.